-December to February - Has the Green Date changed?
+Has the Green Date changed?
 Is it coming later than in previous years?
 It is often a lot later than managers think!
 Looking at the Green Date will give an indication as to the best time to aim for returning stock to particular paddocks and when you want calves hitting the ground to ensure there is sufficient feed available to last the dry season.
-Note, in lighter/sandy soils, you may only need 30-40mm of rain to get a pasture response, rather than the standard 50mm.

-Historical Climate Records; ENSO, IOD
+Historical Climate Records, ENSO, IOD

-El Niño Year or Strong Positive IOD - Green Date likely to be later than usual.
+El Niño Year and/or Strong Positive IOD - Green Date likely to be later than usual.

-La Niña Year or Strong Negative IOD - Green Date likely to be earlier than usual.
+La Niña Year and/or Strong Negative IOD - Green Date likely to be earlier than usual.